 For information on all product recalls, see the Consumer Product Safety Commission at: http://www.cpsc.gov/en/Recalls/.
 If you suspect that a product is unsafe, or to report an unsafe product, contact the CPSC on the internet, or by phone 1-800-636-CPSC.
 To receive email recall alerts from Consumer Product Safety Commission, visit http://www.cpsc.gov/cpsclist.aspx.

-From production to disposal, PVC is associated with the use and release of hazardous chemicals.
+From production to disposal, PVC involves the use and release of hazardous chemicals, some extremely toxic.

 During the production phase, workers at PVC facilities, as well as residents in surrounding areas, may be exposed to vinyl chloride (the building block of PVC) and/or dioxin (an unwanted byproduct of PVC production), both of which are carcinogens.
 At the end of a product's life, PVC can create dioxin when burned.
 PVC is not easily recycled.
 Lead and other metals are sometimes used as a stabilizer or to impart other properties to PVC plastic.

 Because PVC is an inherently brittle material, it requires additives to make it flexible, long-lasting, or to impart other properties.
 Between HealthyStuff's XRF and FTIR technology, we can detect many of these additives, which have the potential to negatively impact human health.